-.. a book to increase your Financial IQ
+.. books to increase your Financial IQ

 Splitting Pennies answers all this and more.
 Splitting Pennies is the defining doctrine describing our global financial system through the prism of its mechanism: Forex.
 Increase your Financial IQ or enjoy a story of modern finance.
 Click here to read our Introduction Letter.